 Total fees for all services paid by the Company and the subsidiaries, on a consolidated basis, to the M/s.
-Borkar & Muzumdar, Chartered Accountants Statutory Auditors and all the entities in the network firm / network entity of which Statutory Auditors forms part of the Explanatory Statement to the Notice of Annual General Meeting at page 9.
+Borkar & Muzumdar, Chartered Accountants Statutory Auditors and all the entities in the network firm/network entity of which Statutory Auditors is part during the financial year 2019-2020 is ₹8,50,000 (excluding taxes).